feremabraz/osric-engine/docs/authoring-engine-domain/04-shared-rules-and-scenarios.md

 - Keep parameterized (id field, failure code override) for versatility.
 - Return minimal empty fragment `{}`; do not couple to unrelated accumulator data.

+Evolution points:
+- `requireLOS` / `requireInRange` start permissive.
+Later, read canonical positions from the store and compute geometry (no randomness) in Calc.
+- `requireInBattle` reads participation flags only.
+Mutations to membership happen in battle lifecycle commands (start/end/turn), not in the rule.

 ## Adding Another Shared Rule
 1. Implement function returning rule fn.
 2. Replace duplicate inline logic across ≥2 commands.